amal-2006/Exp3-Sobel-edge-detection-filter-using-CUDA-to-enhance-the-performance-of-image-processing-tasks.-1/README.md

-# Sobel edge detection filter using CUDA to enhance the performance of image processing tasks
+# EXP 3 Sobel edge detection filter using CUDA to enhance the performance of image processing tasks

 ### EX.
 NO: 03
 ### ENTER YOUR NAME: AMALJOSH MAADHAV J